 Other factors affecting the cost of a home may be less obvious, but still significant.
 Has the design for the home already been “cooked,” or will it require significant modification?
-Unity clients who opt to stick closely to our example plans will realize savings over those whose homes are more customized.
+Unity clients who opt to stick closely to our Express or Streamlined plans will realize savings over those whose homes are Personalized.
 Costs are also affected by the length of time required to build a home, because construction duration affects the financing.
 Unity clients benefit from accelerated construction schedules made possible by off-site fabrication.

 Unity’s team members are knowledgeable about the many factors that affect costs, and they are adept at guiding clients through the planning process.
 (Financing your Unity Home)

-When we provide estimates for Whole House costs, they generally include everything from the foundation up, but not the site work, which tends to vary significantly.
-At the low end of the cost spectrum, there are versions of Unity’s Nano platform that can be built for less than $200,000 in certain locations.
-The construction cost for many Unity Homes falls in the $400,000 to $600,000 range.
+When we provide estimates for Finished House costs, they generally include everything from the foundation up, but not the site work, which tends to vary significantly.
+At the low end of the cost spectrum, there are versions of Unity’s Nano platform that can be built for less than $300,000 in certain locations.
+The construction cost for many Unity Homes falls in the $600,000 to $900,000 range.
 On some projects, the choices made by our clients result in costs below or above this range.